joeblew999/pb-stack/proj/README.md

 # Projects

+We can call TASK from here and reuse all others : https://taskfile.dev/usage/#running-a-taskfile-from-a-subdirectory

 Each Folder is a playground.

 https://github.com/blinkinglight?tab=repositories has 3 or 4 good simple examples to use as a basis.